 Home Chicago Bad Faith Insurance Attorney

-If your insurance company isn’t handling your claim how it should, talk with a bad faith insurance lawyer right away.
+If your insurance company isn’t handling your claim how it should, talk with a bad faith insurance lawyer immediately.
 Insurers often take their time with a claim, which is frustrating when you need the compensation to get back on your feet.
 But some insurers’ conduct isn’t fair or reasonable.
-When the insurer wrongfully denied your claim or has delayed settling for months, you might have a bad faith case against the insurance company.
-Through a bad faith insurance lawsuit or claim, you can demand compensation in addition to what you deserve under your initial insurance claim.
+When the insurer wrongfully denies your claim or has delayed settling for months, you might have a bad faith case against the insurance company.
+Through a bad-faith insurance lawsuit or claim, you can demand compensation in addition to what you deserve under your initial insurance claim.

-To learn more about bad faith insurance cases, call Staver Accident Injury Lawyers, P.C. at (312) 236-2900.
+To learn more about bad faith insurance cases, call our Illinois personal injury lawyers at (312) 236-2900.
 Or, send us your information through the online form.
 We offer free, no-risk consultations and work on a contingency fee basis.

 When you pay for auto and homeowners or renter’s insurance, you establish a contract between you and the insurance company.
 Under contract law and Illinois’ Insurance Code, this creates several rights and obligations.
 You can find Illinois’ bad faith law at 215 ILCS 5/155.